What is so special about analogue simulations?: Introduction

 which leads, after a standard coordinate change, to the equation:

 Part of the explanation is that the physics of phonons at ordinary energy regimes is equivalent to that of massless scalar fields in curved spacetime.
-Moreover, it can be shown that an accelerated fluid imposes a metric on the acoustic system whose features are completely determined by the velocity of sound and that of the intervening fluid.
+Moreover, it can be shown that an accelerated fluid imposes a metric on the acoustic system whose features are completely determined by the velocity of sound and that of the intervening fluid (Unruh 1981).
 When the latter two quantities match, we have an acoustic horizon.
-Under an appropriate choice of radial velocity for the fluid, the fluid metric \eqref{eq3} is analogous to the Schwarzschild metric \eqref{eq1} in Hawking’s model for spacetime.
+Under an appropriate choice of radial velocity for the fluid, \eqref{eq3} is analogous to the Schwarzschild metric \eqref{eq1} used in Hawking’s model.
+Accordingly, one can re-write Hawking’s derivation to predict that sonic radiation occurs near a dumb hole’s horizon, with a temperature proportional to the rate of change of fluid velocity at the horizon:

-Unruh’s insight was that not only the fluid system – the ‘dumb hole’– could be obtained in terrestrial settings, but that it would present an analogue of the trans-Planckian problem.
-For one can re-write Hawking’s derivation to predict that sonic radiation occurs near a dumb hole’s horizon, with a temperature proportional to the rate of change of fluid velocity at that horizon:
+Unruh’s insight that the fluid system – the ‘dumb hole’– could be obtained in terrestrial settings inspires an active research program in experimental physics (cf. Barcelo et al. 2019).
+Notably, tests on surface water waves indicate that sonic radiation may occur near a dumb hole’s acoustic horizon (Rousseaux et al. 2008, Weinfurtner et al. 2011).\footnote{This conclusion is reached indirectly, by simulating the sonic analogue of a white hole and inferring the radiation effect from the behavior of in-going modes and time-symmetry of physical laws (cf. Euvé et al. 2016).} Another important result is the report of spontaneous (i.e., not artificially stimulated) sonic radiation in Bose-Einstein condensates (Steinhauer 2016).
+The number of proposed realizations keeps growing (cf. Mertens et al. 2022).

-And just as semi-classical equations break down at ultra-high energies, so also by approximating to the hydro-dynamic limit (as $\hbar$ goes to $0$) we obtain the same ultra-high energies for emitted phonons in the fluid derivations.
-In the latter case, however, the atomic theory of matter prevents energy regimes with frequencies much lower than interatomic spacing.
+While the fact that current analogue simulations are revealing new properties of the systems being tested and generating new physical ideas is beyond dispute, it remains controversial whether they can tell us anything about actual black holes.
+Unruh’s (1981) case for a positive answer rested on the observation that, just as semi-classical equations break down at ultra-high energies, so also by approximating \eqref{eq3} to the hydrodynamic limit we obtain the same ultra-high energies for emitted phonons.
+In the latter case, Unruh added, the atomic theory of matter prevents energy regimes with frequencies much lower than interatomic spacing.
 The dispersion relation, i.e., the relation between frequency and wavenumber, is accordingly different in an atomic fluid than in a continuum.
-Observing sonic radiation emitted from a dumb hole may therefore confirm that the radiation effect is independent of the trans-Planckian problem affecting each model.
+Observing sonic radiation from a dumb hole could therefore indicate, by analogy, that the trans-Planckian problem does not represent as large of an obstacle for radiation as initially thought.